Uncovering the History of the HR Algorithm

 geographic regions and job titles.
 These

 efficiencies will save you time and money and impact your company’s bottom

-These efficiencies analyze, collect, and extract information from large quanities of information or big data.
+These efficiencies analyze, collect, and extract information from large quantities of information or big data.
 The term big data in HR evaluates reports, numbers, candidate applications—really any type of human capital information—to determine a correlation or related data that might intersect, enhance, or influence one another.

 Big Data is Sexy

 Where does one find, gather, and organize the data when it comes to big data?
 I liken big data in HR to my master bedroom closet.
 My closet, like big data, is a mess.
 Shoes are everywhere, clothes cover the floor, and I can’t find a thing to wear.
 On the surface, big data is one hot mess.
 It’s out of control and like my closet, I don’t know where to begin.
 That’s when it pays to call in the experts to organize, sort, and clean up your mess.
 Making your hot mess into a sexy and together look showing skin and giving you insights into data correlations like compensation planning in all the right places.